 It can be annoying to find your computer asleep when you come back to it after a short break.
-Your computer may even fall sleep while you’re watching a video or during a presentation, when you touch the keyboard/mouse for long periods of time.
+Your computer may even sleep while you’re watching a video or during a presentation when you do not touch the keyboard/mouse for a long period of time.
 Windows has a built-in power saving setting that activates after long periods of inactivity – or, at least, what Windows considers inactivity.
-Windows still hasn’t figured out that your PC is active when a video stream is running in the background, especially when its not being watched in the full screen mode!

 You can get Mouse Jiggler for Windows here.